-- This text can be used in a multitude of ways: - Divide students into groups where each group has to become an expert on one of the Six Americas and present to the rest of the class. - Have students do a Gallery Walk where they have to write down 3 important qualities of each of the Six Americas. - Transform the text into a note-taking sheet by removing certain words or phrases. - Check out our Six Americas page where students can learn more about the Six Americas and take the 4-question multiple-choice Six Americas quiz to see which of the Six Americas they are in. - Either before or after reading about the Six Americas, have students play Cranky Uncle, a game that improves resilience and critical thinking around misinformation.
-Check out The Teachers' Guide to Cranky Uncle for more information.
+- This text can be used in a multitude of ways: - Divide students into groups where each group has to become an expert on one of the Six Americas and present to the rest of the class. - Have students do a Gallery Walk where they have to write down 3 important qualities of each of the Six Americas. - Transform the text into a note-taking sheet by removing certain words or phrases. - What worked for other teachers: Have students represent the Six Americas in a creative way.
+At a high school in Brooklyn, NY, teachers had their students turn the Six Americas into Care Bears!
+Students had to pick an image that they felt represented each of the Six Americas for the Care Bear bellies and wrote a relevant "catch phrase" for each Care Bear. - Check out our Six Americas page where students can learn more about the Six Americas and take the 4-question multiple-choice Six Americas quiz to see which of the Six Americas they are in.